lromeraj/isbd-server/README.md

 # Iridium SBD Direct IP Server
 This repository provides a server for testing Iridium SBD Direct IP messages.
-This server can be used with your official Iridium Direct IP server provider and also with the following [Iridium SBD emulator](https://glab.lromeraj.net/ucm/miot/tfm/iridium-sbd-emulator).
+This server can be used with your official Iridium Direct IP server provider and also with the following [Iridium SBD emulator](https://github.com/lromeraj/isbd-emu).

-This server implements a tiny Telegram bot to notify you about incoming _MO_ (_Mobile Originated_) messages.
+This server includes a tiny Telegram bot to notify you about incoming _MO_ (_Mobile Originated_) messages.
 See the [following instructions](https://glab.lromeraj.net/npm/tele-bot) to setup correctly your bot.

 # Building the server